JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 During restoration of a large database you might want to configure database-specific settings to make the bulk data changes faster (like setting SQL Server "Recovery Model" to "Simple").
 Consult your DBA for more details.

-A TeamCity backup file __does not contain build artifacts__, so to get the server with all the same important data you need to restore from a backup file (at least settings and database) and copy the build logs and artifacts (located in `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts` by [default](build-artifact.md)) from an old to the new Data Directory manually.
+A TeamCity [backup file](teamcity-data-backup.md#Backing+up+Data) __does not contain build artifacts__.
+To back up the build logs and artifacts, copy the content of the `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts` directory (stores artifacts by [default](build-artifact.md)) from the old location to the new one manually.
 The general compatibility rule of the data under `system/artifacts` is that files created by older TeamCity versions can be read by newer versions, but not necessarily vice versa.

 When [external artifacts storage](configuring-artifacts-storage.md#External+Artifacts+Storage) is enabled, the [artifacts directory](teamcity-configuration-and-maintenance.md#artifact-directories) of the TeamCity Data Directory contains metadata about artifacts mappings, so make sure they are restored.

 See also details on the directories in the [TeamCity Data Directory](teamcity-data-directory.md) description.

+Note that it is important to __copy artifacts before restoring__ TeamCity data from a backup file — this will automatically start reindexing build metadata.
+For example, it is required to correctly reindex packages in NuGet feeds.
+In case you copied artifacts after the TeamCity server was restored (or copying of artifacts was not completed before the server start), you might need to [reindex build metadata manually](common-problems.md#Problems+with+TeamCity+NuGet+Feed) and [wait until reindexing is finished](known-issues.md#Packages+indexing+is+slow+in+TeamCity+NuGet+feed).

 ## Performing Restore